 The Ohio Workers’ Compensation system is quite technical and many procedures must be followed in order to recover your maximum benefits.
 In order to prevail on a claim, an employee must fill out several forms correctly, file them in the appropriate locations, provide wage and job description information when requested, attend hearings as instructed, and attend medical examinations when required.
 Failure to complete any of these obligations may result in the denial of your claim, and leave you uncompensated for a legitimate work-related injury or occupational disease.

 An attorney can help by:

-Gather and prepare all necessary documents
+gathering and preparing all necessary documents,

 I can help you determine whether you have grounds to file a lawsuit against a third party or even against your employer.
 If you do, you may be able to recover damages for lost income, medical expenses, and pain and suffering.